 Emotionally: Above average EQ.
 As Mark says in the novel A Many-Splendoured Thing by Han Suyin: "The only tragedy in the world is never having loved."
 I agree; I am no longer tragic.
 I have learned to value and be responsible for intimate relationships.

 Intellectually: Above average IQ.
-Skeptic, atheist, humanist, libertarian (as Selyes wrote: egotistic altruist), rational thinker, valuer of objective truth via the scientific method.
+Skeptic, atheist, humanist, libertarian (as Hans Selyes coined: egotistic altruist), rational thinker, valuer of objective truth via the scientific method.
 I am avowedly against postmodern sophism, left wing collectivism, and misanthropic Greenies & Goreies, so rampant in Western academia/media where too often learned ignorance leads to earned helplessness.

 Lifestyle: I have been constantly reading in ideas and writing prose and poetry since my early 20s for my own self-motivated ends and practice at the art of learning and loving.
 I value the creation of responsible character oriented beyond convention to beauty, elegance, and passion without stuffy formalities, conspicuous consumer-driven show of wealth/status, or infantile bohemianism.